alcampag/oci-cn-quickstart/README.md

 Allow any-user to use network-security-groups in tenancy where all { request.principal.type = 'cluster' }
 ```
 For a more restrictive set of policies, see the [documentation](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengpodnetworking_topic-OCI_CNI_plugin.htm).

+## Step 3: Create the OKE data plane

+As the data plane vastly depends on the particular use case, there is no stack for it, and it depends mostly on your needs, as there are many options.

+### Option 3.1: Create the OKE data plane with Oracle Linux nodes

+This option is most commonly used for general purpose CPU workloads.

+Although GPU workloads are supported too, the DCGM exporter to collect GPU metrics is still not available, so take this into account if you are planning to use Oracle Linux nodes and GPUs.

+#### Option 3.1.1: Create worker nodes manually through the OCI web console

+In some cases, some users prefer to create the nodes directly using the OCI web console.
+In this case there is nothing else to do, you are free to login and create the node pools.

+#### Option 3.1.2: Create worker nodes by modifying the Terraform Resource Manager stack

+It is possible in OCI to easily modify the Terraform code of an OCI Resource Manager stack.

+This way, we can modify the stack we deployed in Step 2 and add the data plane nodes: